BYRDCLIFFE ARTIST IN RESIDENCE PROGRAM

 Application Fee: A nonrefundable processing fee of $45 (US) is required with each application.
 Applicants pay the processing fee by debit or credit card through a secure site when submitting the completed online application.

-All 2017 Artist in Residence Program applicants will be notified of their admission status (acceptance, waitlist or rejection) in late March, 2017.
+All 2017 Artist in Residence Program applicants will be notified of their admission status (accepted, wait-listed or declined) in April, 2017.